-Al-Jazeera blames Israel for death of reporter in West Bank
+Al-Jazeera reporter killed during Israeli raid in West Bank

-A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday, the Palestinian health ministry said.
+JERUSALEM (AP) — A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday.
+The broadcaster blamed Israeli forces, who said they were investigating the incident.

-It said Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster’s Arabic language channel, was shot and died soon afterward.
-Another Palestinian journalist working for the Jerusalem-based Al-Quds newspaper was wounded but in stable condition.
+Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster’s Arabic language channel, was shot and died soon afterward.
+Another Palestinian journalist working for the Jerusalem-based Al-Quds newspaper was wounded but in stable condition, according to the Palestinian health ministry.

+The Qatar-based broadcaster blamed Israeli forces.
+In a statement flashed on its channel, it called on the international community to “condemn and hold the Israeli occupation forces accountable for deliberately targeting and killing our colleague, Shireen Abu Akleh.”

 The Israeli military said its forces came under attack with heavy gunfire and explosives while operating in Jenin, and that they fired back.
 The military said it is “investigating the event and looking into the possibility that the journalists were hit by the Palestinian gunmen.”